Pavel Sudoplatov: Assassination of Leon Trotsky

 In March 1939, Stalin rehabilitated Sudoplatov, promoting him to deputy director of the Foreign Department, and placed him in charge of the assassination of Trotsky, which was carried out in August 1940.

 Sabotage

 In June 1941, Sudoplatov was placed in charge of the NKVD's Administration for Special Tasks, the principal task of which was to carry out sabotage operations behind enemy lines in wartime (both it and the Foreign Department had also been used to carry out assassinations abroad).
 During World War II, his unit helped organize guerrilla bands, and other secret behind-the-lines units for sabotage and assassinations, to fight the Nazis.

 Peace offer 1941

-In late July 1941, under the orders of Lavrentiy Beria, he met (in a Georgian restaurant in the centre of Moscow) with the Bulgarian ambassador, who was the representative of Germany in USSR, at the time.
-Sudoplatov asked the ambassador if Hitler would stop penetration of the USSR in exchange for giving Germany, a large part of the USSR.
-No one knows if this proposition was genuine or if it was an attempt of the USSR to gain time.
+In late July 1941, under the orders of Lavrentiy Beria, Sudoplatov met with the ambassador of Axis-allied Bulgaria.
+Sudoplatov asked the ambassador if Hitler would end the invasion of the Soviet Union in exchange for giving Germany a large amount of Soviet territory.
+Sudoplatov later said that he understood the offer to be a ruse, although other evidence suggests that Stalin was open to a peace settlement.